oliverswitzer/phoenix_heroku_template/README.md

 * esbuild
 * Ecto / Postgres

-# 🛠  Customzie + Deploy
+# 🛠  Customize + Deploy

 Just clone the repo, run `./setup.sh` and follow the prompts to rename this template app and automatically deploy to Heroku!
+(This approach was somewhat inspired by [AlgoVPN](https://github.com/trailofbits/algo)'s simple setup wizard script)

 If you'd prefer to do the rename and Heroku deploy manually, feel free to follow along [here](#manual-rename-and-deploy)